-&lt;sup>4In statistical terminology, the PAM-test is a two tailed test [19] that eliminates the influence of outliers in the prediction accuracy distribution; outliers that are both above and below the mean (See Figure 9c, lines 21-25).
+4In statistical terminology, the PAM-test is a two tailed test [20], which eliminates the influence of outliers in the prediction accuracy distribution; outliers that are both above the mean and below the mean.
+It is described in lines 25-31 in Figure 9c.

-&lt;sup>5In order for the profiler to compute the exact number of points above mean, it needs to know the mean prediction accuracy for a branch.
+5In order for the profiler to compute the exact number of points above mean, it needs to know the mean prediction accuracy for a branch.
 Since the mean accuracy can only be computed at the end of the program, the profiler needs to store the prediction accuracy for all slices for the branch and compute NPAM at the end of the profiling run by comparing each slice's prediction accuracy to the mean accuracy, which is an expensive solution.
-A cheaper approximation is to utilize a running mean accuracy value for each branch, which can be computed at the end of every slice (See Figure 9b, lines 7-9).
+A cheaper approximate solution is to utilize a running mean accuracy value for each branch, which can be computed at the end of every slice (See Figure 9b, lines 7-9).